Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

 The moduli spaces of holomorphic disks in the example in Lemma \ref{nottame} have boundary components where a sphere representing a fiber has bubbled off.
 Thus, for a well-defined theory of Legendrian contact homology in which such fillings define augmentations, one would have to include the Reeb orbits in the set of generators.
+This ends the Example. \end{example}

 \begin{lemma} Let $\Lambda$ be a Legendrian in a tame fibered contact manifold $Z$.
 Suppose that $X = \R \times Z$ is the symplectization of $Z$ and